 - CON: About twice the weight of the Ultralight Rain Jackets and bulkier when stowed.
-Most are fairly expensive.
+With the exception of the Patagonia Torrentshell 3L most are fairly expensive.

 - NOT GREAT FOR: For a low weight and low cost jacket that that will be used in occasional rain.
 E.g. Utah or the Sierras in the summer.